oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 ##### Vulnerabilities Property - Remediations - Restart Required

-Restart required by remediation (`restart_required`) of value type `object` with the one mandatory property Category (`category`) and the optional property Details (`details`) provides information on category of restart is required by this remediation to become effective.
+Restart required by remediation (`restart_required`) of value type `object` with the one mandatory property Category (`category`) and the optional property Details (`details`) provides information on the category of restart required by this remediation to become effective.

 ```
       "restart_required": {